microsoft/dicom-server/docs/users/Conformance.md

 Bits Allocated|(0028, 0100)
 Number Of Frames|(0028, 0008)

-If includefield=all, blew attributes are included along with default attributes.
+If includefield=all, below attributes are included along with default attributes.
 Along with default attributes, this is the full list of attributes supported at each resource level.

 #### Study:
 Attribute Name|